mehdichekori/exercise_reminder/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to submit a pull request.

+## Future Features

+Completition tracker - Add a way to mark exercise as completed or skipped.
+Daily stats - How many X reps of X exercise were completed on each day.
+Available Hours - When does the script notify you?
+Calories calculator - Calculate calories burnt based on Age, Height, Weight, etc.
+Progressive overload - Gradually increase rep count over time.

 ## License

 This project is licensed under the [MIT License](LICENSE).